posmlab/getting-started/index.md

 9) Get familiar with the high speed camera.
 You will want to read the [high speed camera SOP](https://docs.google.com/document/d/1a6HMn0_olo6LFECts4n9g6GOmtI-2Le472ItlCIcWlY/edit){:target="_blank"} (SOP = standard operating procedure, we have lots of these).
 Use one of the high speed cameras to film something fun!
 Upload your results to the [posmlab/Fun Videos](https://drive.google.com/drive/folders/1xeGECDXDtNYRt4oEmuorAatNW12mhr7D){:target="_blank"} directory and let others know.
 We all love watching fun high speed videos.
 Tanvi's dog drinking water is a fan favorite!

 10) Make your first measurement of a robotic jump!
-You'll want to talk to Tanvi about this in particular.
-This will require hands-on training from Tanvi.
+You'll want to talk to Amber about this in particular.
+This will require hands-on training from Amber.

 ### Modeling Subgroup